 • Princeton Bar Association

-Michael has been recognized by Best Lawyers in America as among the “Ones to Watch” in the area of Administrative and Regulatory Law, New Jersey, since 2023
+• Recognized among the “Ones to Watch” by Best Lawyers in America, Administrative and Regulatory Law, New Jersey, 2023-Present

 Education